Kiioraa/COVID-19-Analysis-Report/README.md

 #### This is my first Excel Project.
 All the data cleaning,extraction and visualization process were done using Microsoft Excel.
-This project is in accordance with the N30days of learning program which was hosted by Mr.Olanrewaju Oyinbooke as at June 2022.

 The file comprises of 7 tabs which are:
 - Home
 - Analysis